OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 - A) Direct answer
 - B) Poetry
-- C) Code or script
+- C) Code or scriptz
 - D) All of the above

 6. **What is the keyboard shortcut to show all shortcuts?**